solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     > This notebook demonstrates the same functionality, except this time, it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).

 11. Add another cell and paste the following into the cell.
-Select the **Run cell** button to execute.
-The first line of this statement registers the dataset as a temporary table.
-The rest of the statement is setting configurations used by Apache Spark 3.0.
+Select the **Run cell** button to execute.This statement is setting configurations used by Apache Spark 3.0.

     ```python
-    data_path.createOrReplaceTempView("factsale_tmp")

     spark.conf.set("spark.sql.adaptive.enabled", "true")
     spark.conf.set("spark.sql.adaptive.coalescePartitions.enabled", "true")
     spark.conf.set("spark.sql.adaptive.coalescePartitions.minPartitionNum", 4)